avranu/Django-Foundry/README.md

 ```

 ## About the Author
 DjangoFoundry is developed by Jess Mann.
-For any queries, suggestions, or feedback, you can reach out at jess.a.mann+df@gmail.com.
+For any queries, suggestions, or feedback, feel free to reach out.

 ## Contributing
 Contributions to DjangoFoundry are always welcome.
 If you find a bug or have a suggestion for improvement, please open an issue.
 Pull requests are also welcome.